ray-di/ray-di.github.io/manuals/1.0/en/bp/DontReuseAnnotations.md

 ---
 layout: docs-en
-title: DontReuseAnnotations
+title: DontReuseAttributes
 category: Manual
 permalink: /manuals/1.0/en/bp/dont_reuse_annotations.html
 ---
-# Don't reuse binding annotations (aka `#[Qualifiers]`)
+# Don't reuse binding attribute (aka `#[Attribute]`)

-Sometimes, of course, it makes sense to bind some highly-related bindings with the same annotations.
+Sometimes, of course, it makes sense to bind some highly-related bindings with the same attributes.
 E.g. `#[ServerName]`

-That said, most binding annotations should only qualify one binding.
-And you should definitely not reuse a binding annotation for *unrelated* bindings.
+That said, most binding attributes should only qualify one binding.
+And you should definitely not reuse a binding attributes for *unrelated* bindings.

-When in doubt, don't reuse annotations: creating one is straightfoward!
+When in doubt, don't reuse attributes: creating one is straightfoward!

-To avoid some boilerplate, sometimes it makes sense to use annotation parameters to create distinct annotation instances from a single declaration.
+To avoid some boilerplate, sometimes it makes sense to use attribute parameters to create distinct annotation instances from a single declaration.
 For example:

 ```php